The news is full of accounts of people who have fallen foul of the law when working overseas.

 Relocating expatriate staff around the world is business as usual for many global businesses.
 These businesses all differ however, in the priority given to staff safety and protection.

-Cultural Awareness and Duty of Care for Expatriates
+Cultural Training and Duty of Care for Expatriates

 There are companies that go the whole hog and equip staff with an understanding of the host culture, an awareness of their own culture and where cultural differences are likely to lie and, critically, the host country’s laws, customs and expectations.